plone/plone.volto/README.rst

     great 1200:65536
     huge 1600:65536

-since this change is opinionated, it's optional from a profile ``imagesizes``.
+since this change is opinionated and may collide with your previously defined ones, you can find it available as an optional profile named ``imagescales``.

 Versions compatibility
 ----------------------